MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-filter-objects/retrieve-a-filters-definition.md

 :::tip

-Tokens are a semi-structured representation of MicroStrategy expression text that includes object references.
+Tokens are a semi-structured representation of Strategy expression text that includes object references.
 For example, let’s say a filter expression is "Revenue > Cost".
 When the filter expression is represented as tokens, the text is broken down into pieces (tokens) with information about what these pieces represent in the metadata: ("Revenue", Revenue_ID), (">", GreaterThan_ID), ("Cost", Cost_ID).

 A filter's "qualification" is presented in the following formats: